RAF Thruxton: Units

+The following squadrons were here at some point:

 The following units were here at some point:

 Current use

-Upon its release from military use, in 1947 the field was leased by the Wiltshire School of Flying, whose engineering arm designed and built numbers of the Thruxton Jackeroo - a four-seat conversion of the DH82 Tiger Moth.
+Upon its release from military use, in 1947 the field was leased by the Wiltshire School of Flying, whose engineering arm designed and built numbers of the Thruxton Jackaroo - a four-seat conversion of the de Havilland Tiger Moth.
 Over the next few years their training fleet was joined at Thruxton by substantial numbers of light aircraft.

 Flight training at the airfield is now provided by Western Air (Thruxton) Ltd at what is now known as Thruxton Airport.
 The southwest end of the former 02/20 secondary runway is now used as an aircraft parking ramp with the airport facilities also being built on the former runway.
 The northeast end of the runway still exists, but is largely abandoned, with parts of it also used for aircraft parking.
 The airport uses part of the former main 07/25 wartime runway for takeoffs/ landings.
 A grass runway was built parallel to the 12/30 secondary runway, the wartime concreted runway being in a deteriorating state and unused.

 Thruxton airfield is also the operational airfield for Hampshire and Isle of Wight Air Ambulance service.